surgery is one of the most overused types of surgery as well as the most common

 physical therapist (PT) or chiropractor first because of their health plan type, co-payment, and deductible.
 Amending

-these things to make them more valuable/less expensive/less
+these factors to make them more valuable/less expensive/less

 restrictive as to provider type might well encourage